Janet Branscombe UKCP Integrative Arts Psychotherapist MA BA(Hons)

 It means friendly face, a welcoming space, a place where you can just be you, knowing that you will not be judged.

 Explore anything at all about your life, the past, the future, and most importantly what it is like to be you in the present moment.
+There is no right way to do therapy, each session is formed by what you need to work on that day, you decide how much you want to share.

 You will be with someone who will really listen, to the good, the bad and the ugly.
 Someone who will stick by you when the going is tough and celebrate with you when things go right.